Lorp/samsa/docs/SamsaGlyph-reference.md

 ### `.name`

-Glyph’s name, such as "A"
+Postscript name for this glyph, such as "A", ".notdef", "dollar", "acircumflex".

 Type: `String`